oderoi/ellipse/README.md

 </p> -->

 <p>
 Nano is a lightweight, minimalistic high-performance numerical computing library for deep learning written in pure C, designed to bring essential neural network functionalities to low-resource environments.
-Inspired by projects like tinygrad, Nano aims to provide a foundational toolkit for machine learning enthusiasts, embedded developers, and researchers who want to experiment with deep learning concepts in an efficient, resource-conscious manner.
+Inspired by projects like minigrad, tinygrad, XLA and PyTorch, Nano aims to provide a foundational toolkit for machine learning enthusiasts, embedded developers, and researchers who want to experiment with deep learning concepts in an efficient, resource-conscious manner.
 </p>

 #### Key Features

 -  Lightweight Design: Focused on simplicity, Nano provides core deep learning operations without heavy dependencies.
--  Pure C Implementation: Built entirely in C, NanoTorch is designed to be portable and optimized for low-level manipulation.
+-  Pure C Implementation: Built entirely in C, Nano is designed to be portable and optimized for low-level manipulation.
 -  Gradient Calculation: Includes basic automatic differentiation to support backpropagation for training models.
 -  Flexible Tensor Operations: Supports fundamental tensor operations required for deep learning.
 -  Modular Architecture: Easy to extend or modify, allowing you to explore and experiment with new layers, optimizers, and more.